maarten-pennings/eMeterP1port/gen2/readme.md

 ## Echo test

 A simple proof of concept is the [p1echo](p1echo) sketch.
-I captured some [telegrams](p1echo/meter.log) - note that I have overwritten the meter ID and adapted the CRC to make it match again.
+I captured some [telegrams](p1echo/meter.log) - note that I have overwritten the meter ID for privacy and adapted the CRC to make it match again.
 I have annotated the first one below:

 ```text